 San Jose Island

-A quick ferry ride from Port Aransas (it’s just on the other side of Aransas Pass), San Jose Island is only seen by a fraction of those who visit the mainland.
-This is a real retreat spot—21 miles of undeveloped coastline provide some of the state’s best shelling, swimming, fishing and beachcombing.
-On San Jose, you’ll probably encounter more birds than humans.
+Hop a quick ferry ride from Port Aransas (it’s just on the other side of Aransas Pass), and step into a quieter world.
+San Jose Island is all about raw, natural beauty.
+This is a real retreat spot - 21 miles of undeveloped coastline provide some of the state’s best shelling, swimming, fishing and beachcombing.
+On San Jose, you’re likely to encounter more birds than humans.
+No shops, no crowds, just you, the waves, and a pristine stretch of Texas coast.

 More Texas Inspiration